 Many of us live with the stress and weight of debt on our shoulders – myself included – so I’ve decided to join in with Jackie at The Debt Myth in her Debt Is Not Forever crusade to help encourage others who are struggling to become debt free.

-My husband and I have been working hard to pay off our student loans for years now so I can understand how frustrating and discouraging it can be to see the total amount owing only barely lower with each payment.
+We've been working hard to pay off our student loans for years now so I can understand how frustrating and discouraging it can be to see the total amount owing only barely lower with each payment.
 Being a single income family doesn’t make this any easier but we’re doing our best.
 I’d like encourage others who are also struggling because I’m confident we can live a happy and fulfilling life while working towards becoming debt free.

 Becoming debt free is important to me because I refuse to feel trapped in our financial situation forever.
 I’m tired of spending what seems to be an endless amount of time worrying about finances when I could simply spend it living a happy life.
 We want to be free from debt so we can put our money towards our future and so that we can someday own a home of our own and to also provide a better life for our children.